The Pride Center is committed to supporting our transgender, nonconforming, and gender non-binary community.

 How do I come out to my instructor as trans or gender non-conforming?

 You can come out to your instructor in any way that makes you most comfortable.
 Some people meet in-person or virtually, others send an email or call their instructors.
 Many students find that emailing an instructor before class is beneficial.
 Below is a template e-mail that can be used to notify your instructor of your name and pronouns prior to class starting.

 Dear [Instructor name],

 My name is [Name], and I will be attending your course [Course Name] on [Days] at [Time] this [Term].
 I am transgender and have not yet legally changed my name.
 On your roster is my legal name, [Legal Name].
 I would greatly appreciate it if you would use [Name] and use [Pronouns] when addressing me.
-If you are looking for some additional resources please contact Student Diversity & Inclusion or visit UND.edu/pridecenter.
+If you are looking for some additional resources please contact The Pride Center or visit UND.edu/pridecenter.
 Thank you for your understanding, and I look forward to starting your course!